Conejo Players is an all-volunteer theatre

-- Costumes: CPT is always looking for people who are willing to sew, glue, mend, do laundry, iron -- anything to get our beautiful costumes finished before a show’s opening!
+- Costumes: CPT is always looking for people who are willing to sew, glue, mend, do laundry, iron — anything to get our beautiful costumes finished before a show’s opening!
 We also need individuals who are capable of making quick costume fixes (sew on a button, fix a seam quickly by hand, handle emergencies) during each performance.
-Contact: Beth Glasner, Costume Custodian, at [email protected].
+Contact: Beth Eslick, Costume Custodian, at [email protected].

-- Props: Need individuals interested in sourcing or creating props for a given show.
+- Props: We are in need of individuals interested in sourcing or creating props for a given show.
 Contact: John Eslick, Props Custodian, at [email protected].

 - Set Builders: We are in constant need of set builders (esp. crew chiefs) and painters.
 Contact: Rick Steinberg at [email protected]

 - Outreach Committee: Volunteers are always needed to help with both single and ongoing events that might include: working at the Thousand Oaks Street Fair; identifying Workshop Leaders; developing a Workshop schedule; meeting with schools or scout leaders; leading theatre tours; and much more.
 The mission of the committee is to introduce the theatre more widely to our community and to work with various other organizations to our mutual benefit.
-Contact: Deidre Parmenter, Outreach Coordinator, at email@example.com
+Contact: Devery Holmes, CPT Board President, at [email protected].

 Become a Member

 Membership at Conejo Players Theatre is easy!
-Just fill out a form -- available by mail or in the CPT lobby -- and pay a $1 registration fee.
+Just fill out a form — available online, by mail or in the CPT lobby — and pay a $1 registration fee.
 This entitles you to associate membership status; once you’ve participated in at least one volunteer activity at the theatre, you become a full voting member.
 There are no annual dues, and members retain their voting rights until such time as a two-year period has elapsed without the member participating in a volunteer activity.

-To become a member, call the theatre at (805) 495-3715 to request a membership form by mail -- or just stop by and pick one up in the lobby.
+To become a member, click here, call the theatre at (805) 495-3715 to request a membership form by mail — or just stop by and pick one up in the lobby.
 We look forward to welcoming you on board!